 Information for Prospective Employees

 If you have been offered employment at the University of New Hampshire and the position qualifies for H-1B status, the OISS will prepare and submit an application to U.S. Citizenship and Immigration Services (USCIS) on your behalf.
-(There may be tax and spousal employment advantages in J-1 Exchange Visitor status, however, which should be explored.)
 The following information will provide you with an overview of H-1B non-immigrant status and application process.